-Why You Really Need Plan a Visit to Helen, Georgia
+Why You Really Need Plan a Visit to Helen, Georgia This Year

 The South holds its own in terms of small towns packing more than their weight in charm—but Helen, Georgia, really hammers that point home.
 Less than 500 residents and only 2.1 square miles, it’s surely tiny.
 But the steeply pitched roofs, quaint cross-gables, and colorful half-timbering are what make the authentic Bavarian village absolutely enchanting.
 It looks straight out of our fairytale dreams, but actually sits quite close to home in the mountains of Georgia.
 While its annual Oktoberfest brings visitors flocking in the fall, and Christmas attracts crowds during the holidays, there are plenty of reasons to plan a stay in this German town nestled among the Blue Ridge Mountains and Chattahoochee River all year long.
-Here are our favorite things about this South’s Best tiny town that keep us coming back season after season.
+Here are our favorite things about this small town that keep us coming back season after season.

 Get your fill on authentic Bavarian cuisine.